 Do GMOs Cause Allergies?

-Lisa Katic, a Registered Dietitian and President of K Consulting, explains that, “No commercially available crops contain allergens that have been created by genetically engineering a seed/plant.
-And the rigorous testing process ensures that will never happen.”
+No, GMOs do not cause allergies.
+Lisa Katic, a Registered Dietitian and President of K Consulting, explains that, “No commercially available crops contain allergens that have been created by genetically engineering a seed or plant.
+And the rigorous testing process ensures that that will never happen.”

-She also notes, “food allergies are mainly caused by eight major foods (milk, eggs, peanuts, tree nuts, soy, wheat, fish and shellfish) and account for about 90 percent of reported food allergies in the United States.
-First, it is important to note that only one of these eight major allergens listed above is a potential product of biotechnology, and that is soy.
+She also notes, “food allergies are mainly caused by eight major foods (milk, eggs, peanuts, tree nuts, soy, wheat, fish and shellfish) and account for about 90% of reported food allergies in the United States.
+First, it is important to note that only one of these eight major allergens listed above is a potential product of biotechnology – soy.
 Of the remaining seven allergens listed, none is commercially available in genetically modified varieties.”